 Thickness: 2mm, 3mm, 5mm, 10mm, 12mm, 15mm.
 Foam can be layered up for larger thicknesses

 Your supply: Get in touch to double check if your foam is laserable

 Zote foam are the industry leading manufacturers of medium density / closed cell polyethylene foam.
 Available in a wide range of polymer combinations to give varying degree’s of rigidity temperature resistance and mouldability.

 Automotive, display and decorative, engineering and robotics, home products, marine applications, model making, packaging, products prototypes, upholstery.

 ZoteFoam is cut WITHOUT protective backing and with minimal marks on the top and bottom faces.

 Zotefoam generally has a very low melting point meaning intricate details will not hold themselves together very well.
 We recommend not having any cut widths less than 10mm on zotefoams of any thickness.
-Be aware also that 0.25mm – 1mm of material will be lost in kerf in the cutting process.

 The laser cuts and seals the edge as it cuts.
 Due to focal distance of the laser and the ‘hourglass’ shape of the focal length, achieving a perfect 90 degree cut edge is difficult to achieve in comparison with die cutting.
 With thicker foams (10mm+) we use a long focus lens to make the edge as straight as possible.
 The less dense the foam, the more uneven the the edge will be.